 In the United Kingdom, the following definitions apply by law (correct as of May 2007):

-Pale ale is an ale made with predominantly pale malt.
+Pale Ale is an ale made with predominantly pale malt.

 The higher proportion of pale malts results in a lighter color.